Revisory remarks on the species of Siciliaria Vest from N. W. Sicily

 6. Clausilium plate: Palatal edge of plate distally receding, thus distal part narrowed, forming a gutter (figs. 1-2) / not receding, palatal and columellar edges of plate nearly parallel (figs. 3-7).
 Palatal edge distally much bent up (figs. 3-4) / bent up (figs. 1-2) / somewhat or not bent up (figs. 5-7).

-The distribution of the subgenus is restricted to N. W. Sicily: Egadi islands, Sicilian mainland from Trapani in the west to the western boundary of Madonie in the east, in the south delimited by the imaginary line Trapani–Calatafimi–San Cipirello–Marineo–Monte San Calogero.
+The distribution of the species concerned is restricted to N. W. Sicily: Egadi islands, Sicilian mainland from Trapani in the west to the western boundary of Madonie in the east, in the south delimited by the imaginary line Trapani–Calatafimi–San Cipirello–Ficuzza–Monte San Calogero.

-The occurrences of Siciliaria (S.) species on the Egadi islands are of special interest.
+The occurrences of Siciliaria species on the Egadi islands are of special interest.
 On Marettimo, only S. scarificata occurs.
-This endemic species is closely related to the other species of the grohmanniana group distributed in the east, not to the neighbouring ones of the nobilis-calcarae group.
 On Favignana, originally only S. calcarae occurred.
-C. crassicostata, which has been collected by several authors on the island (e. g., by Brandt on garden walls, fig. 6) has obviously been introduced (by man?) from Monte Cofano nearby.
+S. crassicostata, which has been collected by several authors on the island (e. g., by Brandt on garden walls, fig. 6) has obviously been introduced (by man?) from Monte Cofano nearby.

 Siciliaria Vest 1867